top of page

 (Order Anura)

-Most living frogs arose from lineages originating at the time of the Cretaceous-Paleogene mass extinction 66mya (Feng, 2017).
+IntroductionMost living frogs arose from lineages originating at the time of the Cretaceous-Paleogene mass extinction 66mya (Feng, 2017).
 Their closest relatives are salamanders.
 Frogs are an order within the class of amphibia comprising over 7,000 species.
 Despite the name, only a minority of frogs are truly amphibious after they cease to be tadpoles.
 The majority are wholly terrestrial, and a few are wholly aquatic.
 Wholly aquatic anurans such as aglossal toads, never develop eyelids (Walls, 1943).
 No taxonomic distinction is made between frogs and toads.
 Tadpoles, the larval stage of frogs, have no eyelids.
-Frogs have slit-shaped pupils elongated in the horizontal axis.

 Family Pelodryadidae

-White-lipped tree frog (Nyctimystes nitrogenates)
+Species White-lipped tree frog (Nyctimystes nitrogenates

-Blink: Globe retraction with elevation of ‘lower lid nictitating membrane’
+Blink: Globe retraction with elevation of lower lid nictitating membrane

 Blink played at 30% speed.